-Canvest is deeply committed to the implementation of anti-corruption policies across all project companies and maintains unwavering adherence to the highest applicable standards of integrity and ethics.
-Our Anti-Corruption and Anti-Bribery Management Procedure clearly outlines various forms of unethical behaviour, providing definitions and examples of actions that may be categorised as corruption and bribery.
-We ensure that our employees are aware of the risks associated with conflicts of interest, bribery, facilitation payments, extortion, fraud, and money laundering; and know how to avoid them.
-We have also provided our employees with information regarding confidential channels for reporting suspected cases of corruption and bribery.
+Canvest is deeply committed to the implementation of anti-corruption policies across all project companies and maintains unwavering adherence to the highest applicable standards of integrity and business ethics.
+Our Anti-Corruption and Anti-Bribery Management Procedure clearly outlines various forms of unethical behaviour, providing definitions and examples of actions that may be perceived as corruption and bribery.
+We ensure that our employees are aware of the risks associated with conflicts of interest, bribery, facilitation payments, extortion, fraud, and money laundering, as well as how to avoid them.
+Confidential communication channels are also made available for reporting any suspected cases of corruption or bribery.